Digital Eye Strain in Toronto

 Office ergonomics and proper posture can help to keep you comfortable while using digital devices.
 While you’re at your desk, be sure to sit upright with your feet flat on the floor.
 Your shoulders should not be rounded or hunched, and your neck should align with your torso.
 Your knees and elbows should be at 90 degree angles with your feet on the floor or a foot-rest and palms on your desk or wrist support pad.

 With your head upright, the top frame of your monitor should be at eye level, causing your eyes to look slightly downwards to see the centre of the monitor.
-The monitor should be tilted about 5 degrees upward, meaning top pushed away and bottom pulled in towards you.
+The monitor should be tilted about 5 degrees upward, meaning the top is pushed away and bottom is pulled in towards you.

 If you’re reading on your digital device, increase the font size to minimize squinting.
 Contrast and colour tones should also be set to maximize your comfort.